 JOE

-After the play ended… a day or two later… And suddenly, well, what was it that Pops said?
-Every instant lived in the Much-at-Once… I started noticing and I felt it, and I felt at home.
+After the play ended… a day or two later… And suddenly, well, what was it that Pops use to say?
+Every instant lived in the Much-at-Once… I started noticing and I felt it, felt it deeply, and I felt at home.
 My interest, my fascination….
 Everything called to me.
 It still does.

 DEVIL